 A. Penn Foster has open enrollment, which means classes start as soon as you enroll.

 Q. If I start taking classes at Penn Foster High School and I don’t feel like it’s for me, can I switch to something different?

 A. Yes.
 This would need to be done through the Student Services department.
 You can call Monday through Friday from 9am to 6pm, Eastern Time.
 Learn more about how to contact Student Services.

 Q. Is online high school right for me?

-A. Penn Foster's online high school diploma program is geared toward independent learners, whether they're the traditional student or an adult student returning to the classroom.
+A. Penn Foster's online high school diploma program is geared toward independent learners, whether they're the traditional-aged student or an adult student returning to the classroom.
 If you're looking for a self-paced, self-directed program that can be completed around your schedule, then online high school may be the right program for you!